goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 ⋀xa. x ∉ FV (FVar xa) ⟹ FVar xa [x ::= u] = FVar xa
 ```

-will be proved by first unfolding the definition of substitution for `FVar`, where
+will be proved by first unfolding the definition of substitution for `FVar`

 ```{.idris}
 (FVar xa)[x ::= u] = (if xa = x then u else FVar xa)